josefondrej/vscode-cheatsheet/README.md

 ## Unresolved TODOs

-- [x] Auto stage changes in already staged files - since [staged changes do not show up in diff](https://stackoverflow.com/questions/48881124/can-i-make-visual-studio-code-highlight-staged-changes), this would probably mean more complex fiddling with the settings
+- [x] Auto stage changes in already staged files - since [staged changes do not show up in diff](https://stackoverflow.com/questions/48881124/can-i-make-visual-studio-code-highlight-staged-changes), this would probably mean more complex fiddling with the settings - now I set up hotkey for stage all, which makes this less of a pain point

 ## TODO